When Can You See Heartbeat on Ultrasound

 We now know that you can see your baby heartbeat as early as 5/6 weeks pregnant, and as late as 8 weeks pregnant, however, you might also be wondering: when will I be able to hear my baby’s heartbeat?

-Hearing baby’s heartbeat for the first time is a wonderful experience- in fact, it is the first noise we hear from our babies.
+Hearing a baby’s heartbeat for the first time is a wonderful experience—in fact, it is the first noise we hear from our babies.

-A Fetal Doppler can reliably hear the heartbeat of your baby by around 10 – 12 weeks of pregnancy- which is when the baby’s heart is usually fully developed.
+A Fetal Doppler can hear the heartbeat of your baby by around 16 weeks pregnant- which is when the baby’s heart is usually fully developed.

 Your baby’s heartbeat is much faster than your own, with the normal range for a baby’s heartbeat being between 115 to 160 beats per minute at 12 weeks pregnant!